 On April 26, 2012, Dairyland HP LLC ("DHP") entered into a financing arrangement under the New Markets Tax Credit ("NMTC") program under the Internal Revenue Code of 1986, as amended (the "Code"), pursuant to which Commercial Lending II LLC ("CLII"), a community development entity and a subsidiary of JPMorgan Chase Bank, N.A., provided to DHP an \$11,000 construction loan (the "NMTC Loan") to help fund DHP's expansion and build-out of the Company's new Bronx, NY distribution facility.
+As of June 27, 2014, these funds have been fully utilized.
 The proceeds from this loan are reflected as restricted cash on the balance sheet.
 For more information on the NMTC Loan see Note 9.